by Simon Lord

-December 2013 - What does buying a franchise really teach you?
-Simon Lord asked New Zealand’s best franchisees what they have learned about franchising, about business and about life
+What does buying a franchise really teach you?
+Simon Lord asked New Zealand’s best franchisees from the Westpac New Zealand Franchise Awards of 2013 what they had learned about franchising, about business and about life

 Ivy Joe has a diploma in International Finance & Commerce and ran a number of businesses for ten years, but she believes that it was only when she bought The Coffee Club franchise in Bethlehem that she started to achieve what she really wanted out of life – a good business that allowed her time for herself and her family.